Levoileuxcodeur/Coursera_Capstone/README.md

 Another interesting point is the K, or number of clusters, that I decided to use.
 I played with several numbers, ranging between four and twelve.
 Ultimatatly, I settled for a K of 8.
 To do so, I looked at tables of each cluster with each tables showing the most common venues by order.
 I also looked at spider plots showing for each cluster the average number of venues by category.
 The spider plots were especially useful because they would show the distribution amongst each categories but also the density of each venues.
 I also made sure that each cluster had roughly a 50/50 distribution in terms of Montreal and Vancouver neighborhoods.

-Content-based recommender:
+#### Content-based recommender:

 This algorithm is meant to present the user "more of the same what I've liked before", which is exactly what I want to do in this project.

 To do so, I start by asking the user in which Montreal neighbordhoods he would live, in which he is ambivalent and in which he would not live.
 He needs to assign a number of either 2, 1 or 0 respectively.
-I chose a neighborhood by cluster (defined above) to ensure a
+In the previous algorithm - K-Means clustering - I have 8 clusters.
+I then choose a neighborhood by cluster (defined above) to build my user profile matrix.

 # Results

+Results section where you discuss the results.
 # Discussion
+Discussion section where you discuss any observations you noted and any recommendations you can make based on the results.
 # Conclusion
+Conclusion section where you conclude the report.